akshat-jjain/Google-Cloud-Traning/Create and Manage Cloud Resources: Challenge LabGetting Started: Create and Manage Cloud Resources: Challenge Lab/README.md

 - In the GCP Console go to Navigation Menu >Compute Engine > VM Instance.

 - Write the below parameters, check machine type, and Image type.
-- The name of instance be nucleus-jumphost
+- The name of instance be `Instance Name`
 - Region be Default Region
 - Zone be Default Zone
 - The machine type be f1-micro.